puzpuzpuz/zeptourl-api/README.md

 npm run start
 ```

-In the later case, you probably need to change DB connection settings (`app/config/development.json`).
+In this case, you might need to change DB connection settings (see `app/config/development.json` config).

 ## Configuration